 “Outside of therapy, there are other ways we try to equip patients for success.
 If a patient has vision problems or a muscle issue that makes it hard to flip through a book, we encourage the use of audio books, and we’ll try to help them find free downloads and other resources,” Woodcome said.

-The responsibilities of an SLP can depend on the care setting.
+The responsibilities of a speech language pathologist can depend on the care setting.
 Cammisa explained that in the acute care setting, an SLP is likely to perform swallowing evaluations throughout the day and not expect much variation from that task.
 Because of the many conditions for which Encompass Health patients seek treatment, the nature of the work is more diverse.

 “My days can be really varied.
 I may do a swallowing eval with one patient, then work with another patient who has Parkinson’s disease and wants to talk louder,” Cammisa said.
 “After that, I’ll work with someone who has memory problems.
 It’s always something different.”